shailendrakumaromkar/askuiHackathon/README.md

-## About Use Case
+## Business Use Case
-This is iPaaS product which integrates with different SaaS backeng e.g. Salesforce, Amazon, Microsoft, Adobe, Google etc I have taken example of Salesforce backend
+This is iPaaS product which integrates with different SaaS backeng e.g. Salesforce, Amazon, Microsoft, Adobe, Google etc I have taken example of Salesforce backend, Conection has been created via Admin UI in browser.
+We can use askui as well to achieve this.

-Conection has been created via Admin UI
+## Hackathon Scope
 I am using customised version of Eclipse product developed by my Company where customer can create different type of integration Business workflow which integrates with different SaaS backend.
 Product supports creating different type of assets e.g.- .Net,C, GraphQL,gRPC,REST, SOAP, WSDL,JSON, JMS etc.
-For Hackathon I have used Creating Cloud Connector Service type of asset via askui
+**For Hackathon I have used Creating Cloud Connector Service type of asset via askui**

 ## Steps to follow
 1. In Eclipse